A Discussion with Olcott Gunasekera, President, Dharmavijaya Foundation, Sri Lanka

 What were the implications of the tsunami for your work?
 How did you respond?

 I was attending a function in Matale, which is in the hilly terrain in the center of the country, and all of a sudden, we heard the story that the sea was coming on to the land.
 No one believed it at first.
-When I returned to the capital on the 27th of December, I called for an emergency meeting of the Board of Trustees of the Dharmavijaya Foundation and we sent an email to all our colleagues and friends outside of Sri Lanka.
+When I returned to the capital on the twenty-seventh of December, I called for an emergency meeting of the Board of Trustees of the Dharmavijaya Foundation and we sent an email to all our colleagues and friends outside of Sri Lanka.
 For the first time we were able to draw large scale support from temples abroad, amounting to more than 58 million rupees.
 We did a lot of reconstruction work; we built more than 100 houses and we assisted many families to restart their life by providing bicycles and other equipment.
 Container loads of stuff were received and distributed.
 We have been involved in the tsunami work from 2005 onwards, until 2008-9.

 Stemming from our tsunami experience, we formed the Red Lotus humanitarian service organization, of which I am currently the chairman.
 Red Lotus organization, being focused on disaster management, can respond better and quicker to the immediate and long-term effects of disasters.
 We aim to bring professionalism to development and disaster relief work.
 Dharmavijaya Foundation is a member of Red Lotus.
 Red Lotus collaborates with the Government Ministry of Disaster Management.